google/language-resources/jv/transcription.md

 words.
 The goal of phonemic transcription is to provide an accurate representation of the contrasting segments (phonemes) of the language.
-This will allow a computer (or an absolute beginner learning Javanese as a second language) to pronounce words and sentences correctlly.
+This will allow a computer (or an absolute beginner learning Javanese as a second language) to pronounce words and sentences correctly.

 The transcription system proposed here is, to the largest extent possible, identical to the modern orthography of Javanese in Latin script.
 In order to